OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 '). } function renderOptOut() { document.write('

 You have choices about how your information is collected and used, both by AT&T and other companies.
 That includes "opting out" of some programs, setting privacy preferences, and unsubscribing from certain kinds of emails or letters.
-We\\'ve listed your choices below.
+We've listed your choices below.

 ' + '

-' + '*   **Online Advertising from AT&T Adworks**: You can opt-out of all Relevant Advertising delivered by AT&T AdWorks on your computer by visiting this page.
+' + '*   **Online Advertising from AT&T**: You can opt-out of all Relevant Advertising delivered by AT&T on your computer by visiting this page.
 You will need to opt-out on **each** computer browser you wish to exclude.
-' + '*   **Mobile Advertising from AT&T Adworks**: You can opt-out of receiving Relevant Advertising delivered by AT&T AdWorks on your mobile device.
+' + '*   **Mobile Advertising from AT&T**: You can opt-out of receiving Relevant Advertising delivered by AT&T on your mobile device.
 You will need to opt-out on **each** mobile device you wish to exclude.' + '
     *   You can follow the steps below:' + '
         *   From your AT&T mobile device you want to opt out, go to mobileoptout.att.com/ ' + '*   Make sure you are on the AT&T wireless network, and not on any Wi-Fi ' + '*   Choose the blue Opt-Out button.
 You should receive the following message: "Thank you.
-This device will not be receiving AT&T AdWorks Relevant Advertising"
+This device will not be receiving AT&T Relevant Advertising"
         ' + '
     ' + '
 ' + '*   **Online Behavioral Advertising from AT&T and Other Advertisers:** You can opt out of online behavioral advertising from our advertising partners and others at the Network Advertising Initiative (NAI) here.
 You will need to opt-out on **each** computer browser you wish to exclude.